What is Pink Friday, and how can it jump-start holiday sales?

 - Brings personality to the email subject line with ‘YEAH GIRL!!!
 ACT QUICK!!’

 Want to replicate Sole Sisters’ Shopify discount scheme?
-Create different codes and set usage limits for each.
+Create unique discount codes and set usage limits for each.

 5. Run a Pink Friday email campaign

 It often takes more than one email to make a message stick with subscribers.
-Email campaigns — a collection of newsletters that share a common goal — play into the more-exposure effect of cultivating interest that leads to preference.
+Email campaigns — a collection of newsletters that share a common goal — play into the "more-exposure effect."
+The psychological theory contends that people are inclined to develop preferences after repeated exposure.

-- Attention-grabbing hero image in email No. 2 with correlating text (‘Are you ready to upgrade your crown?’) that shows off the brand’s personality
+- Email 2: Attention-grabbing hero image and correlating text (‘Are you ready to upgrade your crown?’) shows a glimpse of the brand’s personality

 6. Reward in-store and online shoppers differently

-If you’ve got a physical location in addition to your Shopify store, appeal to both types of shoppers with separate offers.
+If you have a physical location and an online Shopify store, appeal to both shopping types with separate offers.

 Kick off BFCM email marketing with Pink Friday